A Guide to the Different Types of Photocopiers

 When selecting your photocopier, you need to make sure that the one you choose perfectly complements your requirements, because just selecting any old copier is not going to give you the kind of results that you are looking for.

 The different types of photocopy machines are not just based on the size of the prints that they are able to create or the functions that they have available, but they are also categorised according to the type of prints they can create.
+You may get the latest updates sent straight to your phone with the EskomSePush app.
+Keep up with Eskom, City Power in Johannesburg, and the City of Cape Town by following their respective social media accounts.
+To find out more about the best printers for sale in South Africa, or our affordable copier rentals, get in touch with a consultant today.
+We also offer SME financing options too.

 The 8 Types of Photocopiers